What Is an HIV Rash?

 These typically last about 2 weeks.

-If you have a rash and think you may have been exposed to HIV, don’t wait it out.
-A blood test can easily tell if you have the virus.
+If you have a rash and think you may have been exposed to HIV, don’t wait.
+A blood test can easily tell whether you have the virus.
 The sooner you get diagnosed, the sooner you can begin treatment.
 Medications will help control the virus, keep your infection from becoming AIDS, and help you stay healthy and live longer.
 They’ll also lower your risk of spreading HIV to other people.

-Rashes Caused by Other Infections
+HIV Rashes Caused by Other Infections

 These can include:

-Rashes Caused by Medication
+HIV Rashes Caused by Medication

 Drugs that treat HIV and related infections can trigger rashes.
 These often go away

 - Abacavir (Ziagen) and medications that have abacavir in them (Epzicom, Triumeq, and Trizivir)